kmhcreative/zappbar/README.md

 * Convert Woo Product Description to App Panel - moves the product description block into a slide-in panel.
 * Convert Woo Additional Product Info to App Panel - moves “Additional Info” block into a slide-in panel.

+## TIPS!

+* If you set it to show ZappBars on all screen sizes/devices you may need to select *Site Layout > Theme Layout > Retrofit to responsive* even if the theme is already responsive.
+* If you are using the WooCommerece plugin be aware the WooCart, WooAccount, etc., button actions ONLY work on WooCommerce-enabled pages.
+With themes that do not have built-in support for WooCommerce you can only use those actions on the pages the WooCommerce plugin creates.
+On other pages you can still have "Cart" and "Account" buttons, but the actions will have to link them to the actual PAGES and *not* the
+"Woo" functions.
+Consequently the Cart icon will only show the number of items and total on WooCommerce-enabled pages, elsewhere it will simply be an icon with no dynamic elements.
+* The "All Blog Posts" option in the button actions will show an ascending list of all blog posts in all categories.
+If what you want is to show blog posts in descending order (newest to oldest) create a page named "Blog" and point the button action to that page instead of "All Blog Posts."
+* The first three settings under "Site Layout" are very inter-related.
+If retro-fitting a theme you may have to try different combinations to find the right ones if the site, or parts of the site are not becoming responsive.
+You may also need to enter custom target element IDs or classes if the theme uses custom ones.
+ZappBar was designed for use with child themes based on the default WordPress, ComicPress, Inkblot, Webcomic, or WooCommerce themes.
+So if you're using a child theme of some *other* base theme, you will likely need to customize the target settings to get retrofitting to work.
+* Depending on what other plugins you have activated that ZappBar interacts with, you may need to go to *Dashboard > Settings > Permalinks* after activating/deactivating ZappBar.
+ZappBar doesn't create any custom post types or rewrite rules but it does utilize those created by WooCommerce and any of the comic plugins.

+## Notes

+* Zappbar buttons are not functional when shown in Theme "Customize" interface.

 ## Changelog

+Version 0.2.2
+* Fixed error where ComicPress sidebars would be displayed on iPad in portrait even when set to be hidden.
+* Fixed error where ComicPress comic post was using comic bottom bar when set to use default one.
+* Fixed minor sidebar display errors when "Retrofit" is applied to a ComicPress theme.
+* Fixed issue where Comment box converted to Zappbar Panel was not kicking in for iPad in landscape.
+* Removed Delicious from Social Media options
+* Added option to Reset all settings to defaults
+* Added option to hide Blog Navigation links
+* Added options to selectively NOT display top/bottom Zappbar(s)
+* Added options for custom top/bottom ZappBars on single Blog Post
+* Added disabled button styling to blog, comic, and archive pages where you are already on the first or last page/post/chapter.
+* Zappbar now checks Woocommerce product pages for the existence of elements converted to panels and disables buttons wired to them in the event they do not exist.
+* Fixed error in Site Layout that always showed Woocommerce tab-to-panel conversion enabled, even when it wasn't.
+* If comment form is converted to panel, Reply-to links can now also open/close it.
+* Added setting to make using App Icon as site Favicon optional (ZappBar gets added to head tag late, so it over-rides any favicon set by theme, but not everyone wants this).
+* Fixed problem with some settings going back to default on re-activation.
+* Combined WP version compatibility check with other activation hook functions

 Version 0.2.1
 * Fixed problem on search results pages where nothing is found where social media share panel tried to build but can't because $post doesn't exist.